jha-lab/txf_design-space/README.md

 python run_boshnas.py
 cd ../
 ```
 Other flags can be used to control the training procedure (check using `python flexibert/run_boshnas.py --help`).
 This script uses the SLURM scheduler over mutiple compute nodes in a cluster (each cluster assumed to have 2 GPUs, this can be changed in code).
-SLURM can aso used in scenarios where distributed nodes are not available.
+SLURM can also be used in scenarios where distributed nodes are not available.

 ### Generate graph library for next level of hierarchy